 What is truth?
 Is there one God, or one true religion?
 Some argue that such a proposition is toxic, blinding, and bigoted.
 For Christians, it should be clear that the New Testament is settled on this issue and the continual rise and influence of irreligion is alarming.
 The problem is, Christians in their traditions, communities, and treatment towards one another are anything but united.
 What keeps the peace is our Constitution.
 Otherwise, sectarian strife would be the norm.
 While it is noble to maintain the peace experienced under the Constitution, Christians must not let the chance for a dialogue to slip away that can bridge our differences and heal Christian division, and instead, each group remaining insular and distinct.

 Again, the New Testament is settled on this issue and God is waiting for the Christian communities to begin the healing process.
 A united Christianity, statewide, nationwide, and finally worldwide with respect towards other faiths, nations, and peoples must be the goal.
 It is said that Christ will come again when Zion is ready to receive Him, when his Spirit is poured out upon all flesh.
 Zion is far from ready.
 The dialogue must move us to shed our differences and discover the New Testament pattern.
 We are commanded to do so and as with all the commandments, it will be beneficial for us to work towards this as communities, nations, and the world.

-[Disclaimer: This website is not an official affiliated or associated with the Church of Jesus Christ of Latter-day Saints.]
+[Disclaimer: This website is not endorsed or officially associated with the Church of Jesus Christ of Latter-day Saints.]

 Author, Scott Thormaehlen